Vivian Tan

-Vivian Tan (Zhenhua Dederko) (born 17 September 1977) is a Chinese-born Australian table tennis competitor.
+Vivian Tan (Zhenhua Dederko) (born September 17, 1977 in Shanghai, China) is a Chinese-born Australian table tennis player.
 She competed at the 2010 Commonwealth Games for Australia.
 She was selected to represent Australia at the 2012 Summer Olympics in table tennis.

-Personal
+Personal life

-Tan was born on 17 September 1977 in Shanghai, China where she grew up.
+Tan was born and grew up in Shanghai, China.
 She went to primary and secondary school in China.
 She moved to Australia in 2003 and became a citizen in 2007.
 From 2003 to 2005, she attended Charles Sturt University, where she earned a Bachelor of IT.
 She was engaged to a man from Poland in 2012.
 She married him prior to the start of the 2012 Summer Olympics. and changed surname to Dederko.
 As of 2012, she worked for the North Sydney Leagues Club, and she lived in Killara, as Sydney suburb.
 She is mother of Olivia.